Act of Waste: Voluntary, Permissive & Ameliorative Types

 There are three types of waste commonly recognized in real estate law:

-• Voluntary Waste: When the action is deliberated, resulting in harm, alterations, or destruction.
+- Voluntary Waste: Voluntary waste, also known as affirmative waste, occurs when the action is deliberate, resulting in harm, alterations, or destruction.

-• Ameliorative Waste: Not all alterations decrease the property’s value; some even increase it.
+- Ameliorative Waste: Not all alterations decrease the property’s value; some even increase it.
 But if the owner didn’t give their permission, it is still considered waste.
+Washington DC illustrates ameliorative waste perfectly — in DC’s historic districts, a tenant who modernizes a Victorian row house facade without permission commits waste even though the renovation increases market value, because historic preservation rules require maintaining the original character.

 Legal Implications of the Act of Waste

-As we already learned, the act of waste has legal consequences, not only for the tenant who did what they shouldn’t, but also for the owner who didn’t stop it on time.
+As we already learned, the act of waste has legal consequences, not only for the tenant who did what they shouldn’t have, but also for the owner who didn’t stop it on time.

 But what are those implications?
 Here are some real-life examples of what constitutes an act of waste and the consequences that follow.